 The perfect travel camera - small, versatile and with a big zoom

 Type: Travel compact | Sensor: 1/2.3-inch, CMOS | Resolution: 12.1MP | Lens: 24-720mm, f/3.3-6.4 | Viewfinder: EVF | Monitor: 3.0-inch screen, 1,040,000 dots | Maximum continuous shooting speed: 10fps | Movies: 1080p | User level: Beginner/enthusiast

 The problem with high-end compact cameras is that the zoom range can be quite is limited.
 If you're happy to sacrifice just a little image quality in exchange for a longer zoom range, then a 'travel compacts' could be the answer.
 These are like regular point and shoot cameras – perfect for novices and casual photographers – but with souped 20x or even 30x zoom lenses.
-The best examples add some more powerful controls, and the TZ70 is the best of the best.
+The best examples add some more powerful controls, and the Panasonic Lumix ZS50 (called the TZ70 outside the US) is the best of the best.
 In fact, it's halfway to being a full-on high-end compact, with manual exposure modes and the ability to shoot raw files too – it even has an electronic viewfinder built in.